forfuturellc/fpush/docs/design.md

 for each directory it encounters.
 Therefore, each directory, including the source directory itself, goes through the above stages.

+The process, for each directory, is associated with a **[driver connection](#drivers)** to allow operations on the remote servers to be executed.
+Thus, the process is entirely unaware of the protocol being used to access the remote server.

 <a name="stage-remote-state"></a>
 #### Stage I: Remote State